61131/nginx-http-est/README.md

 * The EST server does not support Transport Layer Security Secure Remote Password (TLS-SRP) for certificate-less TLS mutual authentication.
 * The EST server does not support the additional symmetric or asymmetric encryption of the server-generated private key with encryption outside of that provided by the TLS transport.
-* The EST server does not (yet) validate Subject field and SubjectAltName extension within certificate signing requests submitted for re-enrollment.
-This is primarily due to the limited meta-data persistence associated with certificate generation and renewal.

 ## References